Skip to content

 • Act: Standardize successful changes and integrate them into existing processes.

-Also Read: How to Create a Continuous Improvement Framework for GMP Compliance
+Also Read: How to Track the Effectiveness of Continuous Improvement Initiatives in GMP

 Example: A facility improves yield consistency by 15% after applying the PDCA cycle to optimize its blending process.